jzymet/RecommenderComparison/README.md

 # Comparing hybrid movie recommenders

-This was a project that I prepared for admission to a few data science transitional programs — the Fall 2020 session of Insight Data Science, in particular.
+This was a project that I prepared for admission to a few data science transitional programs—the Fall 2020 session of Insight Data Science, in particular.

 ## Problem